Ckevin99/Teamproject/readme.md

 * World Creation & Design:
     - Dylan: Created main scene and character
     - Jonathan: Created start screen and music

-* Associate Mentions:
-    - Ben: Created project chart at beginning of project
+    - Ben: Created program diagram

 ## Instructions for Build and Use